Bookbinding: experiments in paper folding

 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Center for more information on a range of topics including fees, online learning and FAQs.

 What is the course about?

-On this course you will learn how to fold, cut and construct with paper to make a collection of books based on experimental structures.
-We will work with different types of paper, exploring texture, colour and weight across a range of formats.
+On this course you will learn how to fold, cut, layer and sculpt paper to make a collection of books based on experimental structures.
+We will experiment with different types of paper, exploring texture, colour and weight and a range of folding and slotting techniques.
 This course is suitable for beginners and those interested in exploring experimental folded forms in bookbinding.